sauravbose/minimal-mistakes/_pages/projects.md

 author_profile: true
 toc: true
 ---
-These are my course projects.
+These is my course projects.

 this is a new paragraph.